picoxr/GetCameraFrame/README.md

 # GetCameraFrame

+## DISCLAIMER: This API is reserved for Enterprise developers who sign up for our testing program.
+If you're interested, reach out to pico-business-techsupport@bytedance.com

 ## Description
 This demo acquires an anti-distorted frame from a VST camera, processes it into a texture, updates a UI element to display the texture, encodes the texture to a JPG, and sends the encoded image to Azure Vision API for further analysis.
 ## Demo requirements